thebushschool/cpjava/lessons/week15/readme.md

 ## Learning Objectives
 * All pending assignments are due in Student Portfolio by May 14th
-* Class time for working on Assignments and answe questions about them
+* Class time for working on Assignments and answer questions about them

 ## Reminders
 * 1-1 Conferences